Jon C. Hodgson

 Jaialdi volunteers, Prof. Bill Douglass honored by Basque government

 The Euskal Kazeta team has been to every Jaialdi since the festival began in 1987.
-Our advice is that you book your hotel room early and purchase event tickets soon before they run out.
+Our advice is to book your hotel room early and purchase event tickets soon before they run out.

-Here’s everything you need to know about festival hotels and the events that require tickets at Jaialdi 2020:
+While dates have not been finalized yet, the following events are likely to follow the schedule of previous jaialdis.
+Here’s everything you need to know about festival hotels and the events that require tickets at Jaialdi 2022:

-Festival organizers have arranged for special rates at Boise hotels.
+As usual, festival organizers will be arranging for special rates at Boise hotels.
 Find Jaialdi 2020 hotels.

-Sports Night will be held Thursday, July 30, at 7 p.m. at the downtown CenturyLink Arena and feature athletes from Euskal Herria competing in weight lifting, wood chopping, bale throwing and other traditional farm sports.
+Sports Night is expected to be held Thursday, July 28, at 7 p.m. at the downtown Idaho Central Arena and feature athletes from Euskal Herria competing in weight lifting, wood chopping, bale throwing and other traditional farm sports.
 Buy Sports Night tickets.

-Basque-ing at Expo Idaho will be held Saturday, Aug.
-1, and Sunday, Aug.
-2. These day-long blockbusters will feature dance performances, vendors, and food and drink, as well as a popular display of classic sheepherder wagons.
+Basque-ing at Expo Idaho will be held Saturday, July 30, and Sunday, July 31.
+These day-long blockbusters will feature dance performances, vendors, and food and drink, as well as a popular display of classic sheepherder wagons (carrocampos).
 Buy Basque-ing at Expo Idaho tickets.
+Tickets that were already purchased for Expo Idaho will be honored.
+Children are free

-Dantzaldi will be held Saturday, Aug.
-1, at 8 p.m. at CenturyLink Arena and will feature live music for dancing.
+Dantzaldi is scheduled to be held Saturday, July 30, at 8 p.m. at Idaho Central Arena and will feature live music for dancing.
 Buy Dantzaldi tickets.

 The annual Basque festival in Boise, known as San Inazio, is replaced by Jaialdi whenever Jaialdi occurs.
 However, Jaialdi is held at the same time as San Inazio, which coincides with the July 31 Feast Day of the Basque Saint Ignatius.
 Some of the events at Jaialdi are also the same, just on a grander scale, such as the feasting on the Basque Block and the 6 p.m.
 Saturday mass at St. Mark’s Church with a traditional liturgical dance performed by local Basque dancers.